Cooperative Driving for Speed Harmonization in Mixed-Traffic Environments

-In this paper, we present a two-layer control strategy that exploits both macroscopic traffic-state estimates and microscopic observations to produce a reasonable car-following response while also attempting to harmonize driving speeds across a desirable spatio-temporal target.
+In this paper, we present a two-layer control strategy that exploits both macroscopic traffic state estimates(TSE) and microscopic observations to produce a reasonable car-following response while also attempting to harmonize driving speeds across a desirable spatio-temporal target.
 The key contributions of this paper are as follows:

 \begin{itemize} \item We construct a two-layer longitudinal feedback control strategy for AVs in which the upper layer generates the desired speed that helps to smooth the traffic flow, and the lower layer attempts to maintain reasonable headways with preceding vehicles when appropriate. \item We validate the efficacy of the above method on a simulation of throughput-restricted traffic aimed at capturing the high degree of variability in driving behaviors and traffic state estimates common to real-world networks, and we demonstrate that our method can consistently achieve smoother traffic flow and large energy savings in congested states of traffic. \item We justify the modular and flexible architecture of the two-layer control strategy by deploying the upper layer as part of the ``speed planner" for 100 AVs in a massive traffic experiment conducted on Nashville's I-24 in November 2022. \end{itemize}